Barry Minkow: Release

 After his early release from prison in 1995, Minkow went to work as a pastor at the Church at Rocky Peak in Chatsworth, California, and became director of the church's Bible Institute.
 That same year he wrote a first-hand account of the ZZZZ Best scam, Clean Sweep.
-All of the book's proceeds went toward repaying his victims.
+Minkow's book claims all of his share of the book's proceeds would go toward repaying his victims.
 His other substantial debt is a $7 million loan from Union Bank.

 In 1997, Minkow became pastor of Community Bible Church in San Diego.
 Soon after his arrival, a church member asked him to look into a money management firm in nearby Orange County.
 Suspecting something was amiss, Minkow alerted federal authorities, who discovered the firm was a $300 million pyramid scheme.
 This was the beginning of the Fraud Discovery Institute (FDI), Minkow's for-profit investigative firm.
 His original targets were penny stock companies, which are often havens for fraud.
 However, he soon attracted the attention of media outlets including The Wall Street Journal, Bloomberg News, Fox News, and CBS's 60 Minutes.
 Several Wall Street investors sent money to Minkow in order to persuade him to pursue bigger targets.
 Minkow claimed to have uncovered $1 billion worth of fraud through the FDI.